reckel-jm/cantara-webpage/content/support/_index.en.md

 If you find any issues, have ideas or recommondations or want to report a bug, please [open an issue at the Cantara Github repository](https://github.com/reckel-jm/cantara/issues).
 I work completely via Github on the project, so that would be the best way to go.
 If you have no Github account and don't want to create one, ask a friend to do it for you.

+## Translate Cantara to an other language

+Currently, Cantara has been only translated to English and German.
+If you feel that you can add a language, plesae contact me!

 ## Recommend it

 The more people use Cantara, the better the program can get!
 Feel free to recommend Cantara via your available channels.